jaredhanson/draft-oauth-cookie-response-mode/spec.md

 --- abstract

-This specification defines a response mode for OAuth 2.0 that uses a cookie to issue an access token.
-In this mode, the access token is encoded using an HTTP Set-Cookie header and transmitted via the the HTTP Cookie header to the client or resource server.
+This specification defines a response mode for OAuth 2.0 that uses a cookie to transmit an access token.
+In this mode, the access token is encoded using an HTTP Set-Cookie header and transmitted via the HTTP Cookie header to the client or resource server.

 --- middle